Trinity College Chapel, Kandy: History

 The foundation stone was laid by Foss Westcott, the Metropolitan of India, Burma and Ceylon on 19 August 1922, as part of the school's fiftieth-anniversary celebrations.
 The original foundation stone of the chapel was laid in front of the main hall, where the car park now stands and was later moved to the outside wall of the chapel, where it can still be seen today.

 The construction of the chapel, which commenced in early 1923 and took over twelve years to complete, was overseen by staff members, K. L. B. Tennekoon and H. W. Mediwake.

-During construction nearly a 100 craftsman and labourers were employed.
+During construction, nearly 100 craftsmen and labourers were employed.
 In 1929 the side chapel was the first section to be completed.
 David Paynter, OBE (1900-1975), a staff member of the college painted the first mural on the southern wall of the side chapel in 1928.
 In 1930 the side chapel was dedicated as the "Chapel of the Light of the World".

 Following the completion of the side chapel, the main chapel and the sanctuary were constructed.
 These works were completed in 1933 upon which Paynter painted a further mural above the main altar.

 The chapel was formally dedicated on 3 March 1935.

-In 1954 the original corrugated zinc roof sheets were replaced with calicut tiles, during the course of the re-roofing the murals above the pulpit and lectern are badly damaged.
+In 1954 the original corrugated zinc roof sheets were replaced with calicut tiles, during the course of the re-roofing the murals above the pulpit and lectern were badly damaged.
 Paynter subsequently repainted these murals, completing the work in 1957.